 It’s common for people with substance use disorders to rely on alcohol or drugs as a way to reduce stress, which means that an important part of the recovery process involves learning healthier stress management techniques.

-Everyone’s a little different in regards to their personal preferences, but these ideas are a great place to start.
+Everyone’s a little different in regard to their personal preferences, but these ideas are a great place to start.

 1. Rethink Your Priorities

 The easiest way to reduce stress is to simply avoid it in the first place.
 If you’re feeling overwhelmed by everything you need to accomplish, look for tasks that can easily be eliminated.
 For example, you might consider cutting back on social obligations that don’t bring you joy or relaxing your cleaning standards so you’re not spending all your free time on housework.

 If your budget allows it, outsourcing everyday tasks can be another way to reduce stress.
 For example, you might offer to pay a talented college student to tutor your son instead of trying to remember your own high school algebra lessons.

 Often, stress is associated with poor time management.
 Forgetting appointments, underestimating how long necessary chores will take, or procrastinating and waiting to start key tasks until the last minute is guaranteed to create stress.

 Using a planner to keep track of therapy appointments, 12-Step group meetings, work deadlines, and social commitments will make sure you’re managing your time effectively.
 Choose a planner that allows for daily entries as well as a to-do list for the week.
 At the end of each week, review what you’ve accomplished and make note of any tasks that took longer than expected or any ideas you want to try to make the following week run more smoothly.